Exabyte-io/documentation/docs/models/density-functional-theory.md

 <!-- by MH -->

 We currently support Density Functional Theory in the planewave pseudopotential approximation as implemented in Quantum ESPRESSO and VASP simulation packages.
 Both have similar inputs but structure their inputs in a distinctive way through different input files.
-Quantum Espresso also breaks its execution workflow up into seperate executables but Exabyte.io makes this difference transparent to the user.
+Quantum Espresso also breaks its execution workflow up into separate executables and we make this difference transparent to the user.
 However, especially for more advanced users it is critical to understand the input file options to customize your work.
 We've provided a few references and examples below with links back to the application information pages for more details.

-# Input File Primer/Examples:
+# Input File Examples:

 <hr>

-## VASP Input Files:
+## VASP

 ### INCAR

 Control file of algorithm and methodology setting.
-A comprehensive list of available parameters is available at http://cms.mpi.univie.ac.at/wiki/index.php/Category:INCAR
+A comprehensive list of available parameters is available [here](http://cms.mpi.univie.ac.at/wiki/index.php/Category:INCAR)

 <details>
 <summary>**Example INCAR file**</summary>